-Medical tourism is a booming industry in Mexico, and prescription drug purchases are a niche in that industry that is attracting more and more people.
+Medical tourism is a booming industry, and prescription drug savings in Mexico are a niche attracting more and more people.
 For example, a three month supply of insulin can cost nearly $4,000 in the United States.
 While that same amount costs as little as $600 which is big savings in Mexico.

 The exorbitant cost of insulin in the United States is a big problem, as people have a limited supply (as they can’t afford how much they need), resulting in complications from diabetes that would otherwise be avoided.
 The United States government states that approximately 1,000,000 people from California alone go to Mexico each year for reasons such as these.